Member Guide

 Savvy and Generous

-You’ve probably joined the Crowd because you’ve been failed by the legacy health insurance system and are tired of paying too much for your health care.
+You’ve probably joined the Crowd because you’ve been failed by the legacy health insurance system and are tired of paying too much for your healthcare.
 As a savvy Member, you’re looking for the best service at a great price and are too smart to be fooled by healthcare players who don’t have your best interest in mind.

 Like-Minded and Health Aware